 During the acceptance period, families must go online to accept or decline any offer.
-After the acceptance period, there is a week for families to claim newly invited sibling priority.

-Accepting an offer will remove the applicant from all other waitlists with the exception of gifted students who have accepted a seat into a DAP program other than a Center for Gifted Studies.
+Accepting an offer will remove the applicant from all other waitlists with the exception of gifted students who have accepted a seat into a DAP program other than a Center for Gifted Studies or Center for Literacy Innovation.
 If a student accepts a seat in a Center for Gifted Studies, they cannot remain on another Center for Gifted Studies waitlist.
 By accepting, families and students agree to abide by the chosen school's practices.

-Declining or not accepting an offer inactivates the application for that program once the Acceptance Period window closes.
+Declining or not accepting an offer inactivates the application for that program.
 If no invitations are offered, no action is required, and the applicant will be added to the waitlist for those programs.